We match your driver to your favorite club

 For a prospective customer to aid in fine tuning the bandwidth of his soon-to-be re-shafted driver, he might take a few minutes to record the speeds of 15 or 20 swings and forward the raw data to us along with his favorite club.
 From the record of these swings, a picture of his swing consistency emerges.
 This data can be added to flex and bandwidth data extracted from his favorite club, and a measure of each player’s tolerance to bandwidth narrowing swims into focus.

-The explanation of why I need the raw data of swing speeds, we add a numerical twist to the general notion of bandwidth by adding another spectrum of data.
-This time we will use the swings of two players to form a probability distribution of their swing speeds and use the measure of consistency called the standard deviation, a measure of the width of the curve, to characterize each player.
-This measure can be compared to the bandwidth of a prospective driver that would give each player the best chance that most of his swings fitting within the boundary accepted by the club assigned to him.
+The easiest way to explain why bandwidth is important and to understand why we need the raw data of sucessive swings, we can compare the swing data of two players to form a probability distribution of their swing speeds and use the measure of consistency called the standard deviation, a measure of the width of the curve, to characterize each player.
+This measure can be matched to the bandwidth of a prospective driver that would give each player the best chance that most of his swings wil fit within the boundary of swings accepted by his new driver to provide good shot results.

 Player A Player B